t0mpr1c3/Eggsman/README.md

 Eggsman is a maze game featuring the eponymous protagonist, the eccentric explorer Xylon Ximenez, whose task is to gather all the eggs in the henhouse before the evil snails crawl over and slime him.
 Having extracted the eggs he must exit, and then do it all again the next day.
 Don't ask me why the henhouse is full of killer snails, it just is, OK?
 It's an execrable existence, and then you expire.

 It's a maze with a twist.
 The eggboxes have turnstiles that Mr Ximenez can barge through but are impervious to snails.
 Grabbing the magic garlic clove renders snails edible for a little while.
-But don't step in the poop hazard.
+They make a fine slurping sound as they slip down your throat.
+And try not to step in the poop hazard.
 Every henhouse has one, directly under the roost.

 The snails start out moving very slowly, because they are snails, but once they get the scent of human blood they start charging around in lethal fashion at much higher speeds.
 Unfortunately the demands of multiple snails on a 6502 processor make gameplay at the higher levels considerably less responsive, and the speed tops out at level 4.
 The laws of physics apply even to murderous gastropods.